inonreuven/MNIST_Classifier/README.md

 4. Optimizer

 ### 3.1 Layered architecture
+I created a Two hidden layers architecture: one input layer, two hidden layers and one ouput.
+The first layer's neurons are reading the image, passing the pixels to the first hidden layer after multiplication with the pixels values.
+The hidden layers will add bias to each entery, sum all the results and push it to the activaqtion functions.
+The output layer is passing the 10 values (number of classifications = 0-9 digits) to the Loss function.
+Thus, the size of the output layer is 10.
+I build the NN with [Torch.NN](https://pytorch.org/docs/stable/nn.html), with sequential container.
+The forward() method of Sequential accepts any input and forwards it to the first module it contains.
+It then “chains” outputs to inputs sequentially for each subsequent module, finally returning the output of the last module.

-1. Input layer - the input layer will read a full image consists of 784 pixels.
-Each neuron (enetry) is reading a specific pixel., multiply it by a W (weights), adding a b (bias) and push it to the activation function.
+1. Input layer - the input layer will read the full image (consists 784 pixels) and each neuron is connected to all the neurons in the first hidden layer.
-2. Hidden layers - Two hidden layers, 128 entries and 64.
+2. Hidden layers - Two hidden layers with 128 entries and 64 each.
 The Wx multiplication is a matrix-vector calculation.
-The W matrix have 128 weights for each pixel, 784 in total.
-Thus, W matrix size = (128,784).
+The W-matrix have 128 weights for each pixel.
+Thus, W matrix size = (128,784) with 128 neurons and 784 enteries.
 The next hidden layer shopuld have a W matrix of 64 rows and 128 columns.
-Both layers should have b vector with equal size as the output (128 and 64).
-3. Output layer - after passing the hidden layers, the NN have 64 values that corrisponding to 0-9 digits.
+3. Output layer - after the hidden layers, the NN have 64 values that corrisponding to 0-9 digits.
 The output layer will read the vector to convert all the 64 values into 10 values.

 The total network will look like this:
 ![1_HWhBextdDSkxYvz0kEMTVg](https://user-images.githubusercontent.com/57630290/188683133-892eebbb-4bd4-40de-8dd4-83a60f42443f.png)

+the [torch.nn](https://pytorch.org/docs/stable/nn.html) contains the [Linear](https://pytorch.org/docs/stable/generated/torch.nn.Linear.html) applies a linear transformation to the incoming data.
+### 3.2 Activation functions
+**ReLU function** - ReLU(x) = max(0,x).

+**cross entropy** - The cross entropy is the negative log of the **Sofmax function**.